foxzyt/MP3Downloader/README.txt

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 Dependencies : You need ffmpeg in this location : MP3Downloader/libs/ffmpeg : here must be the 'bin' folder with the executable files.
+You also need Python with YtDLP installed.

 About the urls.txt file :